isabella232/primetime.en/help/digital-rights-management/cloud-quick-start/custom-auth-ent/workflow-summary/authn-workflow.md

 Primetime Cloud DRM  does not have to understand this token - it simply passes this token through to your BEES endpoint.
 The client device is responsible for creating or acquiring this token and setting it using the `DRMManager.setAuthenticationToken()` API.

-To associate this token with  Primetime Cloud DRM , so that it is sent with the license request:
+Do the following to associate this token with  Primetime Cloud DRM , so that it is sent with the license request:

-1. Instantiate the `DRMManager` object with the DRM metadata of the content that was packaged for  Primetime Cloud DRM .
+Instantiate the `DRMManager` object with the DRM metadata of the content that was packaged for  Primetime Cloud DRM.

    The `setAuthenticationToken()` method works by associating the given byte array with the License Server URL provided in the DRM metadata that was used to instantiate `DRMManager`.